Five approaches to develop your problem-solving and decision-making skills

 - They often suffer anguished boredom in ordinary social life.

 - They are specialists, yet are always trying to master other fields

 - They gather insights from many different realms.

-- They do the work they want to do, not the work the work the world seeks to impose on them, even if there’s a cost to their career or income.
+- They do the work they want to do, not the work the world seeks to impose on them, even if there’s a cost to their career or income.